Carin Koch: Professional career

-Personal life
+Personal life, awards, honors

+In 1994, she earned Elite Sign No. 97 by the Swedish Golf Federation, on the basis of national team appearances and national championship performances.

+In 2001, she was awarded honorary member of the PGA of Sweden.

+As receipant number 27, she was in 2001 awarded the Golden Club by the Swedish Golf Federation for outstanding contributions to Swedish golf.

-In 2014, Koch became an honorary member of Hills Golf and Sports Club in Mölndal, south of Gothenburg, Sweden, were she was appointed head of the Hills Business Club.
+In 2014, Koch became an honorary member of Hills Golf and Sports Club in Mölndal, south of Gothenburg, Sweden, where she was appointed head of the Hills Business Club.

 She was formerly married to golf professional Stefan Koch.
 During her LPGA Tour career, they lived in Phoenix, Arizona, United States, with their two children, Oliver and Simzon.
 She now lives in Mölndal, Sweden and uses her maiden name Carin Hjalmarsson.